Team-Jackdaw/chat-with-NPC/README.md

 - `/npchat setModel <model>` - Set AI model
 - `/npchat setRange <range>` - Set the range of the conversation
 - `/npchat setLanguage <language>` - Set the response language
-- `/npchat setMaxTokens <maxTokens>` - Set the max tokens of a conversation
+- `/npchat setWordLimit <wordLimit>` - Set the word limit of the response
 - `/npchat setURL <url>` - Set the OpenAI API proxy URL
 - `/npchat saveAll` - Save all the data to the disk

 ## 7. To do list

-- [ ] Improve the chat bubble.
+- [X] Improve the chat bubble.
 - [ ] NPCs chat with each other and communicate their opinion of events.
 - [ ] NPCs have their opinion on every event in their `Group`.
 - [X] NPCs performing actions based on the chat content.